-What do students need to know about orientation?
+What do students need to know about Orientation?
 All students are required to take part in an Orientation session before they begin their studies at Glasgow.

-Orientation will include information sessions and optional social events, organised by our International Student Support team and may be a mix of virtual and in-person.
+Orientation will include information sessions and optional social events, organised by our International Student Support team.

-Details about Orientation and UofG Welcome will be emailed to students closer to the beginning of semester and include information on how to sign up for events.
+Details will be emailed to students closer to the beginning of semester and include information on how to sign up for events.
 Further information will also be found here.

-The Visiting Students will provide a Welcome & Information course, made available on the virtual learning environment, Moodle, prior to the start of term.
+The Visiting Students team will provide a Welcome & Information course, made available on the virtual learning environment, Moodle, prior to the start of term.